About Frank Sconzo

 Professional

-I work for Dow Jones and Company as an Application Architect (computer programmer).
-I’ve been working in the technology divisions of Dow Jones for almost ten years.
+I work for Dow Jones and Company as a software developer.
+I’ve been working in the technology divisions of Dow Jones for almost fifteen years.

 Before my lateral move to WSJ.com during the summer of 2006, I spent nine years working for the Print Business Technology division (simply known as “Engineering Services” three or four re-orgs ago) of The Wall Street Journal.
 Various projects I worked on include the Satellite Page Delivery System (PDS), Market Stats Database (StatsDB), News Scheduling System (Global Sked), Electronic Advertising Tearsheets (E-Tearsheets), the Unisys Hermes pagination system and the WSJ 3.0 Redesign.